 Through Key Stage 2, the children build on prior knowledge of healthy relationships by comparing and contrasting familial and friend relationships.
 Developing empathy for others and knowing when and how to ask for help when needed is also taught.
 In Year 6, the children are prepared for a positive transition to Secondary School.

-In Years 2, 3, 5 and 6 the children also have a separate module of SRE.
+Running concurrent to PSHE, the children also study Health, Relationships and Sex Education.
 From September 2020 it is statutory that we teach Relationship education and within that, pupils at Cheddington School are taught to respect differences in others (see above).
-We also teach Sex Education in an age-appropriate way.
+We also teach Sex Education in an age-appropriate way (see also the Progression Roadmap).
 This familiarises the children with the correct anatomical terminology of body parts and how this sits alongside some transitions of humans, progressing from knowing and understanding the human life cycle in Year 2, to puberty (including personal hygiene) in Year 5 before learning about the biology of reproduction in Year 6.